david1707/100DaysOfCode-Vue/README.md

 ### Day 69
 - Added images to Event document as a link (Firestore is capped to 1MB images) and display them on form
 - Fixed images size!
+- Display all events at the website Event.vue component

 ### TODO
-- Display all events at the website Event.vue component
+- Add Modal on createEvent -> https://vuejs.org/v2/examples/modal.html
+- Add WYSIWYG to Events text
 - Add all CRUD operations to Pets and Blog
 - Login + Guard
 - Confine the 'admin' trick from to outside the Admin section